Mintplex-Labs/langchainjs/langchain/src/vdbms/README.md

 ### Why does this exist?
 You already know how to effectively create and chat with your documents using tools like `LangChain`, `OpenAI` and `Pinecone`, but what about when you want to...

-- Manage independent document.
+- Manage independent documents.
-- Manage independent embeddings of a document.
+- Manage independent embeddings of a single document.
+- Cache duplicated embeddings savings you a ton on embedding costs at scale.
+- Duplicate documents across multiple Pinecone namespaces without paying to re-embed.

+_future developments_
-- See how often a document is referenced in chat*.
+- See how often a document is referenced in chat.
-- Permission documents to be used in chat applications*.
+- Permission documents to be used in chat applications.

-_*is a feature under development that was out of scope for the hackathon._

 ... and do all of this without rewriting your entire codebase or rolling your own implementation of trying to keep track of embeddings and vector ids?
+Now do that again with a simple UI for the non-technical people in your team.

 -> Thats [Conifer](https://conifer-tools.web.app/).